fenimore/ghess/README.md

 - A server api using gorilla/websocket for live network chess playing!
 - Dependency: Gorilla-websocket (BSD) and Chessboard.js (MIT)
 - TODO: Add watch random :)
+- TODO: context and game index...
+- TODO: everything user
+- Bugish?
+Castling is only when King steps on Rook, not like normals..

 ### Bugs